cheesits456/cheesits456/README.md

 <h2>About Me <img align="right" alt="Profile Hits" src="https://komarev.com/ghpvc/?username=cheesits456&style=flat-square"></h2>

-<p align="justify">I am a NodeJS developer with 11 years of coding experience.</p>
+<p align="justify">I am a NodeJS developer with 14 years of coding experience.</p>

 <p align="justify">I started in 2009 with HTML and CSS, making simple static web pages and expanding my knowledge over time.
 Around 2010/2011, I started to learn how to use JavaScript to create dynamic web apps.
-During this time I also learned a version of BASIC so I could program games for my 3DS, using a DSi app called Petit Computer.
-In 2015 I found NodeJS, and started using it to create some basic bots for various chat platforms.</p>
+During this time I also learned a version of BASIC so I could program games for my 3DS using a DSi app called Petit Computer.
+In 2015 I found NodeJS and started using it to create some basic bots for various chat platforms.</p>

 <p align="justify">My goal with coding is to help others.
 I enjoy being able to create something that other people can use to make their lives easier.
 I take criticism well, and use suggestions to improve the product.
 The wants and/or needs of the userbase are always my priority, because without a supportive userbase, the product has no real purpose.</p>

 <p align="justify">Over the last few years, my knowledge and experience with NodeJS have expanded, as has my main project, which currently has nearly one million users.
 I am fluent in using JavaScript and JSON within the Node environment, as well as all the features of ES11.
 I also have a solid understanding of HTML and CSS, and am able to work with web apps or other browser-based environments.</p>

+<p align="justify">Most recently I've been trying to get better at bash scripting, so I'm trying to find simple projects written in other languages that I can port to bash.
+My <a href="https://github.com/cheesits456/asciibots-bash">asciibots-bash</a> project is one example of this, and in the future I hope to find more projects like it that I can port to bash.</p>

 ## My Skills